-() During development of cooperative programs, the permittee must continue to implement existing programs. () or MS4s designated by the Director
+^() During development of cooperative programs, the permittee must continue to implement existing programs.

 Note: The deadlines established in this table may be extended by the Director for any MS4 designated as needing a permit after issuance of this permit to accommodate expected date of permit coverage.